Acceptable Usage Policy

 e.
 Unacceptable material, which includes but is not limited to IRC scripts/bots, Proxy scripts/anonymizers, image hosting scripts for users other than Client, AutoSurf/PTC/PTS/PPC sites, IP Scanners, Bruteforce programs/scripts, Commercial banner-ad services, File dump, and mirror scripts, Commercial audio streaming, Escrow/Bank Debentures/Trading programs, High-Yield Interest Programs or related sites, Investment Sites (such as similar to FOREX, E-Gold Exchange, Second Life/Linden Exchange, Ponzi, MLM, or Pyramid Scheme’s), Sale of any controlled substance without prior proof of appropriate permit(s), Prime Banks program, Lottery sites, MUDs, RPGs, PBBGs, Hateful/Racist/Harassment oriented sites, Hacker focused sites/archives/programs, Sites in any way promoting illegal activity, Forums and/or websites that distribute or link to unlawful content, Fraudulent sites, Mailer Programs, etc.

 f.
 Running stand-alone, unattended server-side processes at any point in time.

 g.
-Running any type of web spider or indexer.
+Running any web spider or indexer.

 h.
 Running any bit torrent application, tracker, or client.

 i.
-Participate in any file sharing or peer-to-peer activities.
+Participate in any file-sharing or peer-to-peer activities.

 j.
 Run any game servers.